Chapter 7 Factorial experiments

 In this section, we consider experiments where the treatment structure involves multiple experimental factors.

-There are two distinct ways in which experimental factors can be combined.
-The distinction is illustrated by the following two experiments
+Experimental factors can be combined in two different ways.
+The distinction is illustrated by the following two experiments.

 Experiment 1.
 (A hypothetical experiment based on example 15.8 in Ott & Longnecker):